drduh/YubiKey-Guide/README.md

 Use 4096-bit key sizes.

-Use a 1 year or shorter expiration - keys can always be renewed using the offline master key.
+Use a 1 year expiration for sub-keys - they can be renewed using the offline master key.
+See [rotating keys](#rotating-keys).

 ## Signing